-ELECTION OF DIRECTORS
+PROPOSAL I: ELECTION OF DIRECTORS

-Six directors are to be elected at the Annual Meeting, to serve until the Company's next Annual Meeting of Shareholders and until their successors shall have been elected and shall qualify.
+Seven directors are to be elected at the Annual Meeting, to serve a one year term until the Company's next Annual Meeting of Shareholders and until their successors shall have been elected and shall qualify.
 The Board of Directors believes that the persons named will be available, but, if any nominee is unable or unwilling to serve as director, the proxies will be voted for another individual selected by the Board of Directors.
+Each director nominee is a current director of the Company.

-In the election of directors, voting rights are cumulative, which means that each shareholder is entitled to as many votes as are equal to the number of his or her shares multiplied by the number of directors to be elected (six).
+In the election of directors, voting rights are cumulative, which means that each shareholder is entitled to as many votes as are equal to the number of his or her shares multiplied by the number of directors to be elected (seven).
 Each shareholder may cast all of such votes for one nominee or may distribute them among two or more nominees in his or her discretion.
 In the absence of any contrary written direction in the proxy, the proxy will confer discretionary authority on the persons named therein as representatives to cumulate votes selectively among the nominees in the manner just described.